 At the same token, once a divorce case has been filed, it is a serious step.
 At that point, a case file has been opened.
 A judge has been assigned to hear the case.
 And that case gets put on a docket.

 In terms of court proceedings, there is no magic time-line, but most judges want to move cases forward.
-With fifty-percent divorce rates, and forty-percent of kids born out-of-wedlock, there are far too many family law cases for most judges to handle.
-While there is no absolute rule, most judges don’t like a case on their docket more than a year.
+With fifty-percent divorce rates and forty-percent of kids born out-of-wedlock, there are far too many family law cases for most judges to handle.
+While there is no absolute rule, most judges don’t like a case on their docket for more than a year.

 This then puts parties that file for divorce, who later get cold feet, in a big quandary.
-In these situations, clients often call their attorney and say something they think is completely logical like this, “Let’s just do nothing at this point.
+In these situations, clients often call their attorneys and say something they think is completely logical like this, “Let’s just do nothing at this point.
 Do no work.
 Do not respond to the other attorney if he/she calls.
 Don’t set any court dates.
 Just put the case on a time-out.”

 To lots of folks out there, that makes perfect sense.
 The problem is that this is not possible.
 A court is going to set court dates, or have time-lines, for the setting of court dates because they need to move their docket.
 At some point, a judge is going to say the case has been pending long enough that it should simply be set for trial.
-If an opposing counsel calls your attorney, or files a motion, your attorney has to respond for an abundance of reasons relating to their professional responsibilities to the court, opposing counsel and their client.
+If an opposing counsel calls your attorney or files a motion, your attorney has to respond for an abundance of reasons relating to their professional responsibilities to the court, opposing counsel, and their client.

-Think about this as well: What if while you are think you are on a “time-out,” your divorce case gets set for trial by the judge?
+Think about this as well: What if while you think you are on a “time-out,” your divorce case gets set for trial by the judge?
 What if your attorney hasn’t prepared the case at this point?
 What if they don’t have documents relating to the finances?
 What if they don’t have documents and evidence relative to the kids if custody is at stake?
 What if spousal support is an issue and no work has been done on either side of the case at this point?
 What if a deposition is needed, or an appraisal, and that hasn’t been done because you wanted a time-out?

 The truth of the matter is that trial results are final.
 You can’t replay the game and do it over again (unless you somehow get a trial result reversed on appeal).
 This means that: